david-04/gpg2f/README.md

 WEUSESYMMETRICENCRYPTIONANDDONOTNEEDAKEY
 ```

+To use the password store with QtPass or Browserpass, they need to be configured to use the `gpg2f` shim (instead of directly calling `gpg`).
+There are two versions of the shim:

+- UNIX: `.gpg2f/scripts/pass-gpg-shim.sh`

+- Windows: `.gpg2f\scripts\pass-gpg-shim.bat`

+When configuring QtPass or Browserpass, the full/absolute path needs to be used, for example:

+- UNIX: `/home/david/gpg2f/.gpg2f/scripts/pass-gpg-shim.sh`

+- Windows: `C:\gpg2f\.gpg2f\scripts\pass-gpg-shim.bat`

 To use QtPass with the newly created password store (and `gpg2f`), open QtPass' configuration dialog.
 In the `Programs` tab, make sure that `Native Git/GPG` is selected.
-In the `GPG` field, enter the full path to...

-- `.gpg2f/scripts/pass-gpg-shim.sh` (on UNIX) or

-- `.gpg2f\scripts\pass-gpg-shim.bat` (on Windows).

-At the bottom of the `Profiles` tab, set the `Current path` to the password store directory created above (e.g. `C:\gpg2f\password-store`).
+Enter the path to the shim in the the `GPG` field.
+In the `Profiles` tab, add a profile or set the `Current path` at the bottom to the password store directory created above (e.g. `C:\gpg2f\password-store`).

-To use the password store with Browserpass, copy the `.browserpass.json` template file into the password store directory:
+To use the password store with Browserpass, start by configuring the shim.
+This can be done directly in the web browser by opening the extension options and setting the `Custom gpg binary` property.
+Alternatively, copy the `.browserpass.json` template file into the password store directory:

 ```shell
 cp .gpg2f/templates/password-store/.browserpass.json password-store
 ```

-Then edit `password-store/.browserpass.json` and update the `gpgPath` to the full path of

-- `.gpg2f/scripts/pass-gpg-shim.sh` (on UNIX) or
-- `.gpg2f\scripts\pass-gpg-shim.bat` (on Windows).

-Backslashes in Windows paths need to be escaped.
-For example, it needs to look like
+Then edit `password-store/.browserpass.json` and update the `gpgPath`.
+Backslashes (in Windows paths) need to be escaped.
+The path should look like

 -  `C:\\gpg2f\\.gpg2f\\scripts\\pass-gpg-shim.bat` instead of
 - `C:\gpg2f\.gpg2f\scripts\pass-gpg-shim.bat`).

-Finally, open the Browserpass extension options in the browser and set the store location to the directory created above (for example `C:\gpg2f\password-store`).
+To configure the password store directory (from where to load the credentials), open the Browserpass extension settings in the browser and add the password store directory under `Custom store locations`.

 ## Why not use asymmetric encryption?